Student Profiles

 Supervisor: Andrea Austin

-Deborah Hernandez is a first year PhD student whose doctoral research will centre marginalized forms of knowledge to investigate intersections of gender, class, and education in the practice, transmission, and suppression of cultural teachings from the Philippines and their various expressions.
-Her project aims to focus on the meaningfulness of these teachings for diasporic communities, and how they are experienced even as practitioners face marginalization within dominant cultural frameworks and narratives.
+Deborah Hernandez is a PhD candidate whose SSHRC-funded doctoral research project centres on marginalized forms of knowledge (such as memories, oral histories, performances, film, fiction, and digital spaces), in order to investigate intersections of gender, class, education, migration, ethnicity, and constructs of modernity in the practice, transmission, and suppression of the cultural teachings and expressions of Filipino/Canadian belief systems.
+Her project aims to focus on the meaningfulness of these teachings for diasporic communities, and how they are experienced as practitioners face marginalization within dominant cultural frameworks and narratives.
 As a member of the Filipino diaspora, she will also examine how physical displacement figures into the dis/continuation of these beliefs and ways of accessing these cultural teachings.

 Alexander Jacobi is a 1st-year Doctoral Candidate whose academic interests lie at the intersection of narrative theory, transmedia studies, game studies and cultural studies.
 Both his BA and Masters of English and Film were completed at Laurier.
 His Master’s Major Research Project, titled “Conquest in Plastic: Warhammer 40,000, Miniature Game Pieces, and Transmedial Secondary World Extension,” explored the narrativity of miniature game pieces and how their aesthetic-narrative qualities translate into both interactive game systems and the extended diegetic space of multimedia storytelling.
 His upcoming dissertation will follow a similar trajectory and examine how the interactive storytelling structures of tabletop roleplay games like Dungeons & Dragons and Cyberpunk construct and shape modern transmedial narratives.
 In addition, the project will highlight with how stories told on the tabletop transform when translated into different mediums, like video games, movies, and comic books.
 Alexander’s work on board game narrativity in Warhammer 40,000 has been presented internationally for Board Game Academics, and his research on visual storytelling in autobiographical graphic novels was featured at the 2023 Beyond Borders International Conference in Montreal.